ThisIsJorgeLima/drug-prediction-system/README.md

    pip install -r requirements.txt
    ```

+   ### Local Development

 ### Running the App
 Start the Streamlit application:
 ```bash
 streamlit run webapp/app.py
 ```
+## Security and Dependency Management

+- Dependencies are audited regularly using `pip-audit`.
+- As of [current date], no known vulnerabilities were found.
+- Custom package `drug-prediction-system` is not hosted on PyPI and was manually reviewed for security.
 ---

 ## Acknowledgments